NewAmericanPublicArt/color-commons/README.md

     sh /usr/bin/ola_conf_plugins.sh disable all
     sh /usr/bin/ola_conf_plugins.sh status all

 Verify that the plugins are all disabled.
-Then edit `/var/lib/ola/conf/ola-uartdmx.conf` to set `enable=true`
+Then edit `/var/lib/ola/conf/ola-uartdmx.conf` to set `enable = true`

+`sudo raspi-config` > Advanced Options > Serial to disable serial console on UART.